Rhnzo12/affiliateXchange2.0/RENDER_DEPLOYMENT_GUIDE.md

 **Deployment Complete!** 🎉

-Your CreatorLink app should now be live at: `https://your-app-name.onrender.com`
+Your AffiliateXchange app should now be live at: `https://your-app-name.onrender.com`